codemensch/space_vinyl/README.md

 Go here to view the app https://codemensch.github.io/space_vinyl/

 **Maintenance to be done**
+-Loading message for when app is ready to use.
 -Re-factoring of css and javascript where possible.
 -Fix choppy fadeIn() happening in Firefox and Safari.
 -Fix choppy fade out happening on alert confirm.